Dwolla/transactions-csv-export-app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Dwolla transaction reports is a small app that allows clients to get transactions for a specific customer.
-The app supports filtering by certian parameters such as `startDate`, `endDate`, and `amount`.
+The app supports filtering by certain parameters such as `startDate`, `endDate`, and `amount`.

 ## Requirements